 Running is a good stress reliever and can take off the weight quickly.
 Just be sure to be safe when you’re on the trail and always consult a doctor before starting any exercise regime.

 While you may need to know how to protect yourself against bears in Alaska, you don’t need to worry about penguins because there are no penguins in Alaska.
 I should know.
-I wrote the book on it and you can preorder a hard copy coloring book from penguinate.com or an eBook from Amazon.
+I wrote the book on it and you can order a hard copy coloring book from penguinate.com or an eBook from Amazon.
+If you want more stories, check out “Tales at an Alaskan Cabin” on Amazon.